Budgeting Debt

 Can Bank Overdraft Fees Affect My Credit Score?

-If you’re concerned about overdraft fees affecting your credit score, there’s no need to worry.
-Overdraft charges and even overdraft fee refunds have no direct impact on credit reports.
-But, while overdraft fees do not directly impact your score, they can definitely indirectly negatively affect your credit.
+Overdraft charges and overdraft fee refunds have no direct impact on credit reports.
+But they can indirectly negatively affect your credit.
 That’s why it’s best to avoid overdrafts whenever you can for your own financial health.

-On the other hand, when you avoid overdraft expenses and stay on top of your finances, you may actually see an improvement in your score over time.
-If you are trying to improve a bad credit score, it’s essential to make on-time bill payments so you can reduce your overall debt.
+On the other hand, you may actually see an improvement in your score over time by staying on top of your finances.
+If you are trying to improve a bad credit score, it’s essential to make on-time bill payments so you can reduce your debt from credit cards and other loans.

 How To Avoid Future Overdraft Fees and Other Bank Fees